8.1

 Bournemouth University offers a range of scholarships to undergraduate students to reward academic achievement, musical or sporting talent.
 Depending on the scholarship, it is possible to receive a discount on tuition fees or funding for equipment, expenses, and support services by applying for certain scholarships, while other payments will be awarded automatically if the student meets the specified criteria.

-Types of Scholarships at Bournemouth University:
+Types of Scholarships at Bournemouth University are:

-• for academic achievement,
+• For academic achievement,

 • Music